TomasHubelbauer/qr-channel/README.md

 - The QR scanner on the phone finds the offer code and opens the browser with the offer in the URL which shows the answer
 - The web app scan its field of view until it sees the answer code at which point the flow end
 - A WebRTC connection using the offer and the answer is established

+On Android the QR scanner is in Camera app settings under *Google Lens Suggestions*.

+On iOS the QR scanner is a widget that can be added to the Control Centre and starts camera with scanning enabled.